 - In the meantime, heat up another tablespoon of oil in the cast iron skillet, add sliced kielbasa and cook for a few minutes on each side until golden brown;

-- Once cabbage is cooked, add cooked kielbasa;
+- Once your cabbage is cooked, add cooked kielbasa;

-- In a separat pan add flour and cook for about 2 minutes, add the last tablespoon of oil and mix; Add about a cap of broth from cabbage pot, mix well; Add the mixture to the cabbage pot and combine; Let cook for two-3 minutes.
+- In a separate pan add flour and cook for about 2 minutes, add the last tablespoon of oil and mix; Add about a cup of broth from cabbage pot, mix well; Add the mixture to the cabbage pot and combine; Let cook for two-3 minutes.
 Add dill and serve.